Sir John Waller, 7th Baronet: Life

 Waller was awarded the Keats Prize in 1974.
 In 1976, he helped set up the Salamander Oasis Trust.
 This was originally intended just to reprint Oasis, but Waller suggested collating as much as possible of the material that had not been used, which resulted in four anthologies.

 He died at Ventnor, Isle of Wight on 22 January 1995.

 Private life

 Waller lived in Isleworth, and was known both as "the sensitive man of literature", and "the hard-drinking, unashamed homosexual" who was not shy about his contacts with London underworld.

-He inherited a 250,000GBP trust fund from Lady Viola Waller, however, the full sum was under condition that he would produce a male heir.
-Circa 1962 Waller started publicly looking for a bride, and in May 1964 he announced engagement to singer Brigitte Bond in press.
+He inherited a 250,000GBP trust fund from Lady Viola Waller; however, the full sum was under condition that he would produce a male heir.
+Circa 1962 Waller started publicly looking for a bride, and in May 1964 he announced engagement to singer Brigitte Bond in the press.
 The engagement was called off in June 1964, and the news of Bond being a trans woman (and thus unable to bear children) was made public in press.
 In 1974 he married Anne Eileen Mileham, and they had a daughter.
-The marriage ended in divorce; Lady Waller was declared bankrupt in 1990, and sir John died without ever receiving the full inheritance and ended the baronetcy line.
+The marriage ended in divorce; Lady Waller was declared bankrupt in 1990, and Sir John died without ever receiving the full inheritance and ended the baronetcy line.